MohamedHamdy28/inno-camp-bot/README.md

 Error message that redirects to CURATOR

-Put all these messages in cons variables in a file
+Put all these messages in const variables in a file